Evolution

 Nisheeth Vishnoi, Nature, Dynamical Systems and Optimization:

 The language of dynamical systems is the preferred choice of scientists to model a wide variety of phenomena in nature.
 The reason is that, often, it is easy to locally observe or understand what happens to a system in one time-step.
-Could we then piece this local information together to make deductions about the global behavior of these dynamical systems?
+Could we then piece this local information together to make deductions about the global behaviour of these dynamical systems?
 The hope is to understand some of nature’s algorithms and, in this quest, unveil new algorithmic techniques.
 In this first of a series of posts, we give a gentle introduction to dynamical systems and explain what it means to view them from the point of view of optimization.

 Nisheeth Vishnoi, Markov Chains Through the Lens of Dynamical Systems: The Case of Evolution: